My body, my story

 Just one thing - sorry.

-In what situation do you feel best in your body?
+In what situation do you feel most comfortable in your body?

-I would say it's when I do good to him, quite simply.
+I would say it's when I do things that are good for it, quite simply.
 When I exercise, when I eat a balanced and healthy diet, when I drink water.
 It's a virtuous circle.

 Does fashion play a role in your self-esteem?
 How do your clothes help you affirm, love, or celebrate your body?
 Absolutely.
-I actually need fashion more when I don't feel very aligned with my body than the other way around.
-When I feel really good about myself, I could honestly be naked!
-When things aren't going so well, however, I need clothes to distract from my body.
-I think that's why I've loved fashion since I was a kid.
+In fact, I need fashion more when I don't feel very aligned with my body than when I do.
+When I feel great about myself, I could be naked, honestly!
+When things aren't going so well, though, I need clothes to divert attention away from my body.
+I think that's why I've loved fashion since I was a child.
 They're like armor.

 Sexy clothes.
-When I put on an ultra-sensual and feminine outfit, I immediately say to myself , "Come on, let's go, everything's going to be fine."
-It's a real boost for me.
+When I put on an ultra-sensual and feminine outfit, I immediately think , "Okay, let's go, everything's going to be alright."
+It gives me a real boost.

 How do you feel when you wear a NOO bodysuit?